Andre0991/Andre0991.github.io/_posts/2022-05-29-three-abstractions-pitfalls.markdown

 Even so, we create explanations that exclude most of the real, because only then is it possible to understand the world.

-Since every abstraction is flawed, some are more flawed than others.
+Although every abstraction is flawed, some are more flawed than others.
-Pseudoabastraction is a specific case of failure.
+A pseudoabstraction is a specific case of failure.

 {:refdef: style="text-align: center;"}
 ![magrete-the-double-secret](/assets/images/magrette-the-double-secret.jpg)